10 Best Gaudi Buildings in Barcelona

 The Sagrada Familia| ©Keith Roper

-It is the icon of Barcelona and the most visited monument in the city.
-Gaudí started working on the construction in 1883 and never saw the end of the work.
-In reality the basilica is still under construction and when it is finished it will be the tallest in the world.
+It is the icon of Barcelona and the city’s most visited monument.
+Gaudí began work on the project in 1883 and never lived to see its completion.
+In fact, the basilica is still under construction, and when it is finished, it will be the tallest in the world.

-You may not know that Gaudí took over from the architect Francisco de Paula del Villar who had received the commission a few years earlier.
-His project designed a neo-Gothic temple of a more classical style.
+You may not know that Gaudí took over from architect Francisco de Paula del Villar, who had been commissioned a few years earlier.
+His design envisioned a more classical-style Neo-Gothic temple.

-From the outside, what stands out most are the towers decorated with scenes of Jesus' birth, passion, death and resurrection.
-Two of these watchtowers - the Passion Tower and the Christmas Tower - have elevators that reach the panoramic point.
-From here you can enjoy a wonderful view over the city, the coast and the Sierra de Collserrola.
+From the outside, the most striking features are the towers decorated with scenes of the Nativity, the Passion, death, and resurrection.
+Two of these towers—the Tower of the Passion and the Tower of the Nativity—have elevators that go up to the observation deck.
+From here, you can enjoy a wonderful view of the city, the coast, and the Collserrola mountain range.

-If you want to discover what is hidden inside, I recommend you to read the dedicated article.
+If you want to discover what lies inside, I recommend reading the dedicated article.

 Book a tour of the Sagrada Familia

-No one can remain indifferent in front of its facade.
-When Gaudí was commissioned by D. Josep Batlló y Casanovas he was able to give free rein to his imagination.
-It is a surprising residence that according to the most accepted theory pays homage to the legend of Sant Jordi (St. George).
-If you look up you will see a roof decorated with blue, green and reddish tiles; when the sun shines on it, it looks even more like a dragon.
+No one can remain indifferent to its façade.
+When Gaudí received the commission from Josep Batlló y Casanovas, he was able to give free rein to his imagination.
+It is a striking residence that, according to the most widely accepted theory, pays homage to the legend of Sant Jordi (Saint George).
+If you look up, you’ll see a roof decorated with blue, green, and reddish tiles; when the sun shines on it, it looks even more like a dragon.

 Booking a ticket will give you the opportunity to tour the interior.
-The first environment you will see is the lobby, a cozy space that evokes the marine world.
-Another magical spot is the Patio de luces with its tiles in different shades of blue.
-In Casa Batlló everything is cared for down to the smallest detail, from the Noble Floor to the attic.
-To decorate the rooms Gaudí involved the best craftsmen of the time and the result will leave you breathless.
+The first space you’ll see is the lobby, a welcoming area that evokes the marine world.
+Another magical spot is the Patio de Luces with its tiles in various shades of blue.
+At Casa Batlló, every detail is meticulously crafted, from the main floor to the attic.
+To decorate the interiors, Gaudí enlisted the best artisans of the time, and the result will take your breath away.

-It is located at number 43 Passeig de Gràcia at a short distance from other modernist wonders.
+It is located at number 43 on Passeig de Gràcia, just a short distance from other Modernist marvels.
 Next to it stands the extravagant Casa Amatller by Josep Puig i Cadafalch.
 The avenue is also home to the famous Pedrera.

 Buy your ticket for Casa Batlló